 General Information (Members & Guests):

-- All RVs must be self-contained (with holding tanks), road-worthy, and have tires.
+- All RVs must be self-contained (with holding tanks) and be road-worthy.

 - The pedestal on each lot has 20A, 30A, and 50A breakers and receptacles.
 We have no provisions for 100A RVs.